 The tuition for the 2017-2018 school year is $8,800 + registration and technology fees.

 Where is the school located?

-One block from the intersection of Queens Boulevard and Main Street, in Briarwood, Queens.
-Four blocks east of the county offices in Kew Gardens.
+Our address is: 8353 Manton St. Briarwood, NY 11435.
+We are one block from the intersection of Queens Boulevard and Main Street, in Briarwood, Queens–Four blocks east of the county offices in Kew Gardens.